God of War (franchise)

 Games in the series have been praised as some of the best action games of all time.
 The series has received numerous awards, including several Game of the Year recognitions for the 2005 and 2018 installments.
 Some games have also been remastered for newer PlayStation platforms.
-As of November 2020, the franchise has sold over 51 million games worldwide.
+As of November 2023, the franchise has sold an estimated 66+ million games worldwide, and is PlayStation's most profitable first-party brand.
 Strong sales and support of the series led to the franchise's expansion into other media, such as three comic book series and three novels.
 A film adaptation of the original installment had been in development but was ultimately canceled; however, a television series adaptation of the Norse era is in development for Amazon Prime Video.
-Merchandise includes artwork, clothing, toys, and prop replicas, as well as the games' soundtracks, including a heavy metal album, Blood & Metal (2010), featuring original music by various bands who were inspired by the series.
+Merchandise includes artwork, clothing, toys, and prop replicas, as well as the games' soundtracks, including a heavy metal album, Blood & Metal (2010), featuring original music by various bands, who were inspired by the Greek era of the series.